 Causes of Heavy Metals in a Swimming Pool

 1. Adding Pool Chemicals With Heavy Metal Components

-Using pool products with heavy metal as one of the major components is one of the ways you can get metals into your pool.
-For example, constant use of some algaecides with excess copper will accumulate a significant amount of copper solution in a swimming pool over time; and this may lead to pool water turning green when copper solution reacts with chlorine shock.
+Using pool products with heavy metals as one of the major components is one of the ways you can get them into your pool.
+For example, constant use of some algaecides with excess copper will accumulate a significant amount of copper solution in a swimming pool over time.
+This may lead to pool water turning green when copper solution reacts with chlorine shock.

 2. Using Fill Water From a Well

 Wells are commonly known to be one of the greatest sources of metals in a swimming pool, especially copper and iron.
-Iron reacts with chlorine to form iron III chloride, which is reddish in color and this is why your pool may turn to brown or rusty color when chlorine is added.
+Iron reacts with chlorine to form iron III chloride, which is reddish in color.
+This is why your pool may turn to brown or rusty color when chlorine is added.

 3. Using Metal Pipes and Pool Parts

-During construction of a swimming pool, copper, iron, silver or any metal may be used in pipes and heaters.
-For instance, use of copper parts requires a lot of pool care because when the pH gets too low, metals parts especially copper will corrode into the water, forming a copper solution and copper then comes out of the solution when oxidized by chlorine, causing a green color in your pool water and parts.
+During construction of a swimming pool, copper, iron, silver, or any metal may be used in pipes and heaters.
+For instance, use of copper parts requires a lot of pool care.
+This is because when the pH gets too low, metal parts (especially copper) will corrode into the water, forming a copper solution.
+Copper then comes out of the solution when oxidized by chlorine, causing a green color in your pool water and parts.

 What Can You Do About It?

 If you can't avoid using fill water from the well, using pool chemicals made of copper as one of the components, or using copper parts in your pool, you must be ready to deal with metals to avoid messing up your pool water.

 I have been using to carry out different tests for metals such as copper and iron.
 This digital test kit is accurate and time-saving, since you can test all pool chemicals and common metals in your pool water in just one kit.
 Lamotte ColorQ Pro 11